goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/client_credentials.md

 client_id=application_client_id
 ```

-Alternatively, you can set the `client_secret` parameter to the `$inputJWT`, for applications which can set the password from a file but not other parameters.
+Alternatively, you can set the `client_secret` parameter to `$inputJWT`, for applications that can set the password from a file but not other parameters.

-Input JWTs are checked to be signed by any of the selected _Federated OIDC Sources_, and their `exp` attribute must not be now or in the past.
+Input JWTs are checked to verify that they are signed by any of the selected _Federated OIDC Sources_, and that their `exp` attribute is not set as now or in the past.

 To dynamically limit access based on the claims of the tokens, you can use _[Expression policies](../../../customize/policies/expression.mdx)_: